Speykious/SeeShark/Readme.md

 The library is thus in an MVP state!

+We decided not to include any image saving or video stream recording feature for now.
+The reason is that there are already other libraries that use FFmpeg and that can do that, using FFmpeg or something else.
+This is honestly way enough abstraction to have to get a working camera stream.

-We have 2 more key features to add before we can focus on documentation and packaging (See TODO list below).
+Thus we can now focus on documentation, and then later on packaging.

 ## TODO